Steeven9/toc-satsolver/README.md

 No shorts and pants\
 No shorts and jacket\
+No scarf without jacket\
 No tie without shirt\
-No scarf without jacket\
-No gloves without jacket\
+No gloves without jacket
-At least underwear

 Colors that don't go together: